 Day 5: Hike to Refugio Los Cuernos (Day 2)

 After breakfast, you'll depart Refugio el Chileno for a more moderate day of hiking.
 After passing by the Paine Massif, you'll pass the base of Mount Almirante Nieto.
 Then it's more hiking for 4.5-6 hours, during which you're treated to views of Lago Nordenskjöld's emerald waters, impressive hanging glaciers, and fascinating local flora.
 Eventually, you will reach the Cuernos sector of the park and spend the night in Refugio Los Cuernos, a welcoming refuge nestled on the hillside in the heart of Torres del Paine.

 Hike distance: 6.8 miles (11 km)

 Hike duration: 4.5 hours

 Chat with a local specialist who can help organize your trip.

 Prepare for the longest, most arduous, but also the most rewarding day of trekking on the W circuit.
-The morning starts with a two-hour hike around Lake Nordenskjöld.
+The morning starts with a two-hour hike around Lago Nordenskjöld.
 Upon reaching the Campamento Italiano sector, you'll leave your bags at the camp and carry on with a small daypack containing the day's necessary food, water, and extra clothing.